alextim/astro-lib/packages/astro-sitemap/README.md

 Now, [build your site for production](https://docs.astro.build/en/reference/cli-reference/#astro-build) via the `astro build` command.
 You should find your _sitemap_ under `dist/sitemap-index.xml` and `dist/sitemap-0.xml`!

-Generated sitemap content for two pages website:
+Generated sitemap content for a two-page website:

 **sitemap-index.xml**